oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 PM25 official thresholds
 ]

-# 3. Installing and using Apache Kafka and Jupyter Notebooks for analyzing PM2.5 data streams
+# 3. Installing and using Apache Kafka and Jupyter Notebooks for analyzing PM 2.5 data streams

-This section guides you through the installation and use of docker, kafka and jupyter notebooks for analyzing PM 2.5 data streams in real-time.
-It is important to note that this is a mock setup of a real-world scenario.
-The data itself and pulling mechanism is real-world and real-time, however, the component of streaming data using a jupyter notebook is an artificial setup with the aim to show how real-world data is transmitted and consumed in reality and how can we perform analytical functions over it.
+This section guides you through the installation and use of Docker, Kafka and Jupyter Notebooks for analyzing PM 2.5 data streams.

+[Architecture diagram]

+Software components used in this tutorial

+* Docker allows us to package all needed software components as Docker Images and execute those images as Docker Containers in the Docker Environment, e.g. on Linux, Windows or Mac.
+With the docker-compose tool we can define multiple docker images and configure how they communicate with each other.

+* Apache Kafka is a messaging system.
+Kafka is used for applications which need to ingest, process and disseminate huge amounts of incoming data with millisecond latency.
+Kafka is conceptually based on a publish-subscribe architecture where one type of systems (Producers) publish topic-related messages at a virtual Broker and other types of systems (Consumers) subscribe to those topics, filter, access and use those messages for real-time applications.
+The Topics are useful to structure the data streams and to support scaling of the Kafka system.
+The broker acts as the bridge between producers and consumers.
+The broker also acts as message store, where messages can wait to be consumed by a consumer app.

+* Recently, Zookeeper became an optional component, but for some years it was the backbone for Kafka clusters.
+Zookeeper is used to coordinate clusters of Kafka brokers.
+For example, Zookeeper "knows" which servers act as brokers and creates a new broker if one of the brokers fails.

+* Jupyter Notebook is an interactive web-based environment for creating and using Notebook documents.
+It implements the reed-eval-print-loop (REPL), i.e., each document can have a sequence of input/output cells which may contain multimedia content or executable code (Python, R, Julia).
+Once the user activates a code cell, the print-output of the code will be inserted into the document.
+This supports both, describing a method or workflow, which involves code and direct interaction with the code as to learn and understand, how the code works.
+Following a common practice, our Notebook Documents have the extension ".ipynb".

+>>>>>
 The tutorial is completed using three jupyter notebooks, in the order explained below:

 > `src/step_1_data_prep.ipynb`: In this notebook you'll perform various tasks like code completion and map interactions.
 You'll then be able to pull live data from the Opensensemap APIs in real-time and store it locally